 Unfortunately, because of multi-story blocks throughout Bangladesh, finding the best space for your pigeons can be difficult and leave them disoriented with very few places for them to fly.
 Additionally, another concern for the country is that people kill them for food.
 Some of the birds are seen as carriers of disease through their droppings, although this should not be a problem for the birds you are rearing and racing.

 In such a densely populated country as Bangladesh, you need to develop some type of loft or cote on your property.
 This can be difficult in such tight living quarters but it is a matter of raising the pigeons in a specific area that they can call home; where they can land and feed regularly.
-Enthusiasts in the country state that there was a successful pigeon market and more people involved in the sport.
+Enthusiasts in the country state that there were a successful pigeon market and more people involved in the sport.
 There is still a market but fewer people interested.
 Traditionally, the Biribaj homing pigeon is used in Bangladesh for raging and flying.
 Since there has been a demise in the sport, enthusiasts are trying to bring it back.

 Over time, you will want to breed your birds to increase their numbers and chances of producing more homing pigeon racing winners.
 You will need to do some extra research on the web to gain more knowledge before breeding your pigeons.
 You will learn how to make sure the breeding birds remain in the loft during their season of reproduction, which can be at any time after maturity.
 The birds cannot mate until they are about 5 to 6 months old.